Pylons/pylons/pylons/docs/glossary.rst

         The storage of the results of expensive or length computations for later re-use at a point more quickly accessed by the end user.

+    CDN
+        Content Delivery Networks (CDN's) are generally globally distributed content delivery networks optimized for low latency for static file distribution.
+They can significantly increase page-load times by ensuring that the static resources on a page are delivered by servers geographically close to the client in addition to lightening the load placed on the application server.

     ColdFusion Components
         CFCs represent an attempt by Macromedia to bring ColdFusion closer to an Object Oriented Programming (OOP) language.
 ColdFusion is in